TinkerSoc/TinkerWeb/content/blog/2017-08-27-axminster-courses.md

 {{% picture "2017-08-27-axminster-courses/1.jpg" %}}
 {{% picture "2017-08-27-axminster-courses/2.jpg" %}}

 We really enjoyed the course, it was pretty hard work, but our instructor was great.
-If your interested in any of the courses detailed bellow please talk to your committe for details on how to book and pricing.
+If your interested in any of the courses detailed below please talk to your committe for details on how to book and pricing.

 ## Full Day's